Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 Migration between Java JDK versions

-The main steps of migration:
+Main steps of migration:

 1. Project analysis

-2. Check for removed and deprecated APIs
+2. Checking removed and deprecated APIs

 3. Compatibility testing